aces/Loris/SQL/modelingStandard.md

   - *i.e. A table containing the consent information of a candidate would be named `candidate_consent`, candidate being the broader concern and just `consent` is not sufficiently informative to rule out user consents and examiner consents.
 A table containing the consent types would be called as such `consent_type`.*
 - A table that is **specific to a module** should be **prefixed** with the module name.
   - *i.e. A table named `xyz` used in module `abc` should be name `abc_xyz`.*
-- **Acronym** should be avoided, however may be used when the acronym would be **commonly used by the neuroimaging community**.
+- **Acronyms** should be avoided, however may be used when the acronym would be **commonly used by the neuroimaging community**.
 The acronym should **only contain upper case letter**.
 For historic reasons, “PSC” to refer to a Site is an exception to this rule.
 - When creating a table representing a **relation between two or more tables**.
 Regardless of the relation type (many-to-many, one-to-many, many-to-one or one-to-one), the table should have a composite name as such `table1_table2_rel`.
-  - *i.e. the table mapping users to their permissions would be named `user_permission_rel` where `user` is the name of the Users' entity table and `permission` is the name of the Permissions' entity table.*
+  - *i.e. the table mapping users to their addresses would be named `user_address_rel` where `user` is the name of the Users' entity table and `address` is the name of the Addresses' entity table.*

-### Field
+### Fields

 - The field name should be in **CapitalizedWords**.
   - The field name should **start** with an **Upper case letter**.
-  - The field name should **not contain underscore**.
+  - The field name should **not contain any underscore**.
 - The field name should be in **singular form**.
-- The field name should contain **English word** only.
+- The field name should contain **English words** only.
-- The field name should **not contain abbreviation**.
+- The field name should **not contain abbreviations**.
-- **Acronym** should be avoided, however may be used when the acronym would be **commonly used by the neuroimaging community**.
+- **Acronyms** should be avoided, however may be used when the acronym would be **commonly used by the neuroimaging community**.
 The acronym should **only contain upper case letter**.
 - The **primary key** field of a table should be named `<TableName>ID`.
 While the table name is snake_case, the field names referencing it (such as the primary key) should follow field naming conventions. (ie. `my_table`’s primary key should be `MyTableID`)
   - *i.e. the name of the primary identifier of the `country` table should be `CountryID`.*
 - When an explicit auto-incremented primary key field is present, it should be of type unsigned int.
 Most tables should have an explicit primary key field.